An Innovative Next Activity Prediction Using Process Entropy and Dynamic Attribute-Wise-Transformer in Predictive Business Process Monitoring: Introduction

+By addressing these challenges, our study improves predictive process monitoring and supports informed model selection.

-The rest of this paper is organized as follows: Section 2 describes related work on the next activity prediction.
-Section 3 provides preliminaries for understanding our approaches.
+The rest of this paper is organized as follows: Section 2 reviews related work on the next activity prediction.
+Section 3 provides preliminaries for understanding the approaches.
 Section 4 introduces the proposed methods and methodology, and Section 5 discusses experiments.
-Sections 6 and 7 cover the results, discussion, and conclusions.
-Lastly, Section 8 provides acknowledgments.
+Lastly, sections 6 and 7 cover the results, discussion, and conclusions.